-Many years later, Emma graduated from Shenandoah Conservatory with her BFA in Musical Theatre.
-Immediately after graduating, Emma toured the country in the ensemble of the 2nd National Tour of 'Something Rotten'.
-She has also been honing her act as a standup comic along the way: she's been seen at venues in Reno Nevada, Knoxville TN, Sioux Falls SD and Springfield Missouri.
+In 2018, Emma graduated from Shenandoah Conservatory with her BFA in Musical Theatre.
+Immediately after graduating, Emma toured the country and South Korea in the ensemble of the 2nd National Tour of 'Something Rotten', all while honing her standup act.
+This first tour launched a series of other gigs, both touring and regionally, where she has made lifelong friends.

-Although she is 5' 1", Emma is a determined hard worker, and a passionate feminist.
+Emma Benson is tiny but mighty: she's a determined hard worker, and a passionate feminist.
 She abides by a motto of 'positive leadership' when she's at the wheel.
 She's a breakfast loving and dessert eating 'Leslie Knope' in training, color coded binders and all.

 Click thumbnails for more information

 Every week, Emma brushes up on her Broadway trivia by learning original Bway Choreography, and digging into the often overlooked black history of musical theatre.
 Each week features a dance and a related black history lesson.

 a comedy show

 Emma performed in Brooklyn in a standup gig for comics getting 'back in business', attempting to make people laugh in the year 2o20.
 Click the picture for the video link and stay tuned for upcoming show announcements!